cpswarm/StageSimulationManager/README.md

 *  **stageManager.bndrun**
    There is a run descriptor file `stageManager.bndrun` with the following `-runproperties:` instruction for configuring the launching environment:

-   To pass the command line parameters to override the properties listed in the `-runproperties:` when running the manager, use:
+   To set individual System properties with the -D option to pass the command line parameters to override the properties listed in the `-runproperties:` when running the manager,

+   for example:
    > java -D<Property\_Name>=<Real\_Value> -jar stageManager.jar
    ``` bash
    -runproperties: \